-- Blocking field drains in the former industrial production area and creating regular peat barriers (three barriers per 100 m) along each field drain. - Re-alignment of piped drainage. - Realignment of gravity outfalls (where needed). - Fertiliser treatment of high fields and headlands (typically slow to naturally re-colonise) to encourage natural colonisation, if needed.
-(It is noted that the application of fertiliser may need additional assessment and approval as per the IPC Licence). - No measures are planned for the surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.
+- Blocking field drains in the former industrial production area and creating regular peat barriers (three barriers per 100 m) along each field drain. - Re-alignment of piped drainage. - Realignment of gravity outfalls (where needed). - Fertiliser treatment of high fields and headlands (typically slow to naturally re-colonise) to encourage natural colonisation, if needed. - No measures are planned for the surrounding marginal peatland habitats. - Silt ponds will continue to be maintained during the rehabilitation and decommissioning. - Evaluate success of short-term rehabilitation measures and enhance where necessary. - Decommissioning of silt-ponds will be assessed and carried out, where required.